greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_FOREIGN_DATA_WRAPPER.html.md

 VALIDATOR validator\_function
 :   Specifies a new validator function for the foreign-data wrapper.

-    Options to the foreign-data wrapper, servers, and user mappings may become invalid when you change the validator function.
+:   Note that it is possible that pre-existing options of the foreign-data wrapper, or of dependent servers, user mappings, or foreign tables, may become invalid when you change the validator function.
+Greenplum Database does not check for this.
 You must make sure that these options are correct before using the modified foreign-data wrapper.
-Note that Greenplum Database checks any options specified in this `ALTER FOREIGN DATA WRAPPER` command using the new validator.
+However, Greenplum Database will check any options specified in this `ALTER FOREIGN DATA WRAPPER` command using the new validator.

 NO VALIDATOR
 :   Specifies that the foreign-data wrapper should no longer have a validator function.